 DOG OWNER RESPONSIBLE FOR INJURY CAUSED BY DOG EVEN IF IT DID NOT BITE

 Of course, the dog must still be the actual cause of the injury for the dog owner to be liable.
-We have taken calls about many situations where a dog contributes to a person being injured, but is not really the cause of the injury.
-For example, where a puppy in the back seat of a car distracts the driver, who then runs over a pedestrian.
+We have taken calls about many situations where a dog contributes to a person being injured but is not really the cause of the injury.
+For example, there was a case where a puppy in the back seat of a car distracted the driver, who then ran over a pedestrian.
 The statute does not apply in that situation because the puppy’s actions were not directed to the pedestrian and the negligence of the driver was an intermediate cause.
-Likewise, when a driver swerves to avoid a dog loose on the street and hits a pedestrian, the dog’s owner might not be held legally responsible.
+Likewise, when a driver swerved to avoid a dog loose on the street and hit a pedestrian, the dog’s owner might not be held legally responsible.
 A court dismissed a case where a dog was harnessed to a sled and a person was injured when he fell off the sled because the dog pulled the sled into a downed tree; the dog’s behavior of jumping over the downed tree would have been harmless if the dog was not harnessed to the sled.